Summer Camps Policies and Procedures

 Except for extenuating circumstances, the following rules will apply when campers are picked up later than 5 pm:

-• First-time late pick-up: Aftercare privileges will be lost.
+• The first time a caregiver is late for pick-up, aftercare privileges will be provoked.
 Campers must be picked up at 4 pm for the remainder of the week.

-• Campers that have not been picked up by 5 pm will be relocated to security (Q100 Eugene Coste building) with administrative staff to be signed out.
+Campers not picked up by 5 pm will be relocated to Campus Security in the Eugene Coste Building, room Q100.

 Find more information on before and aftercare.

-In the event a camper needs to leave camp early, families can inform the camp leader or a member of the camp admin team in the morning when dropping off their camper or by calling the camp admin team at 403.210.5650.
+If a camper needs to leave early, families should inform the camp leader or a member of the camp admin team during morning drop-off or by calling the camp admin team at 403.210.5650.

-It is the responsibility of all families to contact SAIT Youth Programs to inform the admin team if a camper will be absent.
+It is the responsibility of all families to contact SAIT Summer Camps to inform the admin team if a camper will be absent.

-If a family does not contact the office prior to 9 am on the day the camper is absent, the SAIT Summer Camps administration team will follow-up with the family.
+If a family does not contact the office before 9 am on the day the camper is absent, the SAIT Summer Camps administration team will follow up with the family.

 Camp operations